HolyBlackCat/cpp-tutorials/language/02_basics/13_constants.md

 Since the compiler can now clearly see that the array size is fixed, the example above compiles.
 You might be wondering why it can't see that with a non-constant variable.
 While this specific case looks simple, in more complex cases analyzing this would be impossible, so the compiler doesn't try at all.

-## Exercise 1
+> ## Exercise 1
+>

-Take one of the examples from previous chapters that uses an array, and modify it to use a constant for the array size.
-Modify any loops over that array to use that constant for the size too.
+> Take one of the examples from previous chapters that uses an array, and modify it to use a constant for the array size.
+Modify all loops over that array to use that constant for the size too.

+## Names of constants

+Some other languages traditionally name constants in `ALL_CAPS`.
+C++ doesn't have this tradition, we typically use caps for something else (macros, which will be discussed later).

+So we typically use the same naming convention for constants as for other variables.

 ## Other uses of constants